JS-Jayasimha-Reddy/Flight_fare/README.md

 # *Flight Fare*
-> App that predicts the nature of the tweets and label them as "Positive" or "Negative"
+> App that predicts the flight price for a given destination

 ## Table of contents
 * [General info](#general-info)